All Collections

 Next, you’ll need to decide what your template should cover.
 You can choose from the following:

-• Analytics property: If you have the Silktide Analytics module, you’ll be able to build custom reports based on any data you want from an Analytics property in your Silktide account.
+• Analytics property: If you have the Silktide Analytics module, you’ll be able to build custom dashboards based on any data you want from an Analytics property in your Silktide account.

-• Account: This will prevent any filter options from being used, and should only be used if the dashboard or report is going to report on account-specific information, such as User or Group information.
+• Account: This will prevent any filter options from being used, and should only be used if the dashboard or snapshot is going to report on account-specific information, such as User or Role information.

 Once you’ve chosen what the template will cover, you’ll be asked to select your ‘preview’ website(s).
-The website(s) you choose at this stage can be changed later when you create your dashboard or report, but in order to be able to visualize your template, we need to have data from your website(s) to show you.
+The widgets you add to your template will use data from the selected website(s), which can help you visualize your template as you create it.
+This selection can be changed later when you create your dashboard or snapshot.

 You now need to decide who can see and admin your new template.
-If you’ve already chosen at a group/individual permission level that a user can ‘See all templates’, you won’t need to do anything here.
-If you have left it blank in your group/individual settings, you’ll need to grant specific access to your new template here.
+If you’ve already chosen at a role/individual permission level that a user can ‘See all templates’, you won’t need to do anything here.
+If you have left it blank in your role/individual settings, you’ll need to grant specific access to your new template here.

 Once permissions have been set, press the purple Save button to confirm the choices and begin building your template.

-The report template building screen will display the name of the template in the top-left corner and an option to adjust the settings in the top-right corner.
-There are also 3 additional buttons on the top bar, which will allow a Heading, Text, or Linebreak to be added to the report for further customization.
+The dashboard template building screen will display the name of the template in the top-left corner and an option to adjust the settings in the top-right corner.
+There are also 3 additional buttons on the top bar, which will allow a Heading, Text, or Linebreak to be added to the dashboard for further customization.

 So that the template has something to show, it will need to have widgets added to it.
 This can be started by selecting the purple New widget button in the middle of the screen.